Pope urges end to violence on historic Iraq trip

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Pope Francis called for an end to extremism and violence in his opening address on Friday on the first-ever papal visit to Iraq, long scarred by war and now gripped by coronavirus.
+BAGHDAD: Pope Francis called for an end to extremism and violence in his opening address Friday on the first-ever papal visit to Iraq, long scarred by war and now gripped by coronavirus.

 The 84-year-old is defying a second wave of the global pandemic and renewed security fears to make a “long-awaited” trip to comfort one of the world’s oldest Christian communities, while also deepening his dialogue with Muslims.